-Every day, people go on the hunt for the right loan to fit their financial needs.
-One of the options they’re sure to come across is a personal loan.
-Among the most common uses for personal loans are paying off credit card balacnces to save on interest costs, funding home renovations, and debt consolidation.
-Those aren’t the only uses, though, as personal loans grow in popularity as a way to fund different financial goals.
-Personal loans come in two primary flavors: secured and unsecured.
+When people look for the right loan to fit their financial needs, one of the options they’re sure to come across is a personal loan, either secured or unsecured.
+Among the most common uses for personal loans are paying off credit card balances to save on interest costs, funding home renovations, and debt consolidation.

-Unsecured personal loans, in particular, provide an opportunity to borrow for those who cannot or do not want to use collateral to obtain a loan.
+Unsecured personal loans may provide an opportunity to borrow for those who cannot or do not want to use collateral to obtain a loan.
 However, there’s more to unsecured personal loans than just the collateral factor.

 How do you know if an unsecured personal loan is the right choice for you?
-We’ll dive into exactly what an unsecured personal loan is, the benefits of an unsecured personal loan, and how to choose the best loan for your situation, whether you’re looking for extra cash to start an artisanal cafe or cover every wall in your house with shiplap.
+We’ll dive into exactly what an unsecured personal loan is, the benefits of an unsecured personal loan, and how to choose the best loan for your situation.

 What Is an Unsecured Loan?

-An unsecured loan is a loan from a lender that is not backed by collateral.
-To understand, compare this to a secured loan, which is backed by an asset such as your home, bank account balances, or car title.
-To have a loan “backed” by an asset means that a bank or lender has the right to take that asset in the event of missed payments.
+An unsecured loan is a loan that is not backed by collateral.
+Compare this to a secured loan, which is backed by an asset such as your home, bank account balances, or vehicle, for example.
+To have a loan “backed” by an asset means that a bank or lender has the right to take that asset in the event of default on the loan.

-Loans backed by collateral—secured loans are also called “collateralized loans”—are generally considered by banks to be less risky because if the borrower defaults on the loan, they are able to recoup missed payments by seizing the collateralized property.
+Loans backed by collateral are generally considered by banks to be less risky because if the borrower defaults on the loan, they are able to recoup the balance due by seizing the collateralized property.

-When loans are viewed as less risky by lenders, they tend to have lower interest rates, if everything else is equal.
-Lenders will also generally offer higher dollar amounts when a loan is backed by an asset of value than when it is not.
+When loans are viewed as less risky by lenders, they tend to have low interest rates, if everything else is equal.
+Lenders will also generally approve greater loan amounts when a loan is backed by an asset of value than when it is not.

 Here are a few of the most common uses for an unsecured personal loan:

-Whether it’s something big like adding a bedroom to a home or something small like replacing kitchen fixtures, homeowners might consider an unsecured personal loan to obtain funding for a home project, also called a home improvement loan.
+Whether it’s something big like adding a bedroom to a home or something small like replacing kitchen fixtures, homeowners might consider an unsecured personal loan, also called a home improvement loan, to obtain funding for a home project.

 Applying for an Unsecured Personal Loan

 If you have a weaker credit score, however, all is not lost.
-Many lenders will consider loaning money to borrowers with a weaker credit score or not enough credit history if you can bring along a cosigner (or co-borrower) with a more favorable credit history, income, and other positive financial backgrounds.
+Many lenders will consider loaning money to borrowers with a weaker credit score or not enough credit history if they have a cosigner or coborrower with a more favorable credit history, consistent income, and other positive financial attributes.

 Next, find a reputable lender that offers unsecured personal loans.
-Some things to look for include the interest rate they would offer you and terms that work for you, and check for extra fees like origination fees so that you understand the true cost of the loan.
+Some things to look for include potential interest rates you might qualify for, terms that work for you, and any extra fees (origination fees or prepayment penalties, for example) so that you understand the true cost of the loan.